semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart.md

 ![](/data-display/bar-chart/static/bar-chart.png)

-For the grouped bars maintain a 4px margin between two them.
+For the grouped bars maintain a 4px margin between them.
 Aim for at least a 20% margin between columns to avoid clutter.

 ![](/data-display/bar-chart/static/bar-chart-2.png)